bguesman/docsify-test/docs/api/gameplay.md

 ## Overview

+Expanse lets you perform two kinds of queries on the cloud state: **density queries** and **visibility queries**.

+**Density queries** take as input a point, and output the density of the clouds at that point.
+Pretty simple.

+**Visibility queries** take as input two points---a start point and an end point---and tell you how visible the end point is from the start point, on a scale from 0 (not at all visible) to 1 (fully visible).

-To use the gameplay query interface to learn things about the state of the clouds, all you have to do is call the following function, implemented in the static class `GameplayQueries` in the `Expanse` namespace.
+To use the gameplay query interface to query density and visibility, all you have to do is call the following function, implemented in the static class `GameplayQueries` in the `Expanse` namespace.

 ```
 public static void Dispatch(QueryInfo query, Action<QueryInfo> callback);